Project Off Track? How to Decide Whether to Replan, Restart, or Stop

 Failing to find the real issue leads to more effort, not redirection.

-What works better than blame
+What works better than blame.

 When projects start to slip, people often look for someone to blame.